 Before you start writing, it’s important to understand the function of the personal statement within the larger ecosystem of your application.
-Whereas the activities list and supplemental essays are opportunities to elaborate on your extracurricular activities, leadership pursuits, and community impact, the personal statement is your chance to share another part of yourself: your personality.
+Whereas the activities list and supplemental essays are opportunities to elaborate on your extracurricular activities, leadership pursuits, and community impact, the personal statement is your chance to express your values, background, and personality.

 Now, consider these tips!

 Embrace the mundane

 If you're not authentic, your essay will backfire.
 Instead of trying to be someone you're not, you should aim to be exclusively and unapologetically yourself.
 As you draft and revise your essay, check in with yourself.
 Does this sound like me?
 Is it in my voice?
 Do I feel like my true self is coming across?
 If not, consider why.
 Is the tone too formal?
 Is your rhetoric stilted?
 Are you writing what you think the committees want to hear instead of what rings true for you?
 If so, take a break from the essay, grab a pen, and write a stream of consciousness for twenty minutes in a journal.
 What comes out when you are writing just for you?
 Writing by hand can often help you overcome writer's block and access your authentic voice without your inner critic getting in the way.

 Believe it or not, embracing the mundane can actually work in your favor.
 Though you may feel tempted to wow the admissions committee by writing about your bungee jumping adventure in New Zealand, your creativity, sense of humor, and intelligence will really shine if you write an interesting essay about something relatively banal.
 You'll dazzle readers with how you see and think about the world, and they will appreciate your humility.
 I once had a student get into Brown writing about making avocado toast!